Skip to content

 ModelThresholdUse Case

-SharedHardware0.6 nsSGX enclaves, cross-VM, containers, hyperthreading
+SharedHardware0.4 nsSGX enclaves, cross-VM, containers, hyperthreading

-PostQuantumSentinel3.3 nsPost-quantum crypto (ML-KEM, ML-DSA)
+PostQuantumSentinel2.0 nsPost-quantum crypto (ML-KEM, ML-DSA)

 AdjacentNetwork100 nsLAN services, HTTP/2 APIs

-RemoteNetwork50 μs\mu\text{s}Internet-exposed services
+RemoteNetwork50 μsInternet-exposed services

 There is no single correct threshold.
 The choice of attacker model is a statement about your threat model.

-Decomposition of the timing effect:
+Summary of the detected timing effect:

 EffectEstimate = {

-shift_ns: Float, // Uniform shift component
+shift_ns: Float, // Uniform shift component (median difference)

-tail_ns: Float, // Tail effect component
+tail_ns: Float, // Tail-specific component (beyond shift)

 }